Tonywuhk/realai.org/labs/google-brain.md

 ## Brain Residency

 The [Google Brain Residency Program](https://research.google.com/teams/brain/residency/) was launched in October 2015.
 It is a 12-month role based in Mountain View, California.
 The first group of residents arrived in June 2016.
+A year later, some [Brain](http://tinyclouds.org/residency/) [residents](http://colinraffel.com/blog/my-year-at-brain.html) shared their experiences online.

 ## Research